 There may be some other advantages for specific cases, but universally that's pretty much it.
 Now here are the potentially bad things:

 Increased support cost.
 React Native is still technically not "released" (framework versions still start with "0.").
-This means API is a subject to incompatible changes after each release and constant maintenance work is required just for that.
-This doesn't sound that bad if you only think about core framework, but there are also third-party dependencies, which your developers will be tempted to use.
+This means API is subject to incompatible changes after each release and constant maintenance work is required just for that.
+This doesn't sound that bad if you only think about the core framework, but there are also third-party dependencies, which your developers will be tempted to use.
 That complicates things by an order of magnitude.

 It is still hard to find good React Native developers.
-Building a high quality, maintainable code with React Native is challenging.
+Building high quality, maintainable code with React Native is challenging.
 For various reasons, an average React Native developer is generally less skilled than a native developer.
 (Factorial Complexity, however, does have some good engineers with relevant experience.
 Contact us for more details).

 If you want a truly native look and feel for your application, you will eventually end up spending as much as you would if you started with native (or even more than that).
 Building React Native application always involves some trade-offs.
 Developers will either go with less sophisticated UI/UX decisions or build the same thing twice for iOS and Android.
 Poor look and feel may deter users and they will go to your competitors.

 As it may be expected, there are too many variables to say for sure if your project would win or lose from using React Native in the end.
 In general, you should definitely consider React Native if:

 - You are really tight on money right now (but who isn't?).

 - You are ok with paying your development team for regular maintenance.